seraphinerenard/deucle/README.md

 ## Tests

-The engine's rules are covered by Node's built-in test runner, which also checks the shipped word list for length, duplicates and a valid stride:
+The engine's rules are covered by Node's built-in test runner, which also checks the shipped word lists for length, duplicates and a valid stride:

 ```sh
 node --test